MicrosoftDocs/powerapps-docs/powerapps-docs/data-platform-intro.md

 * The Common Data Service provides standard entities by default.
 These are designed, in accordance with best practices, to capture the most common concepts for an organization, such as Contacts, Accounts, and Products.
 For a full list of entities, see [Standard entities](data-platform-intro.md#standard-entities).
 * You can extend the functionality of standard entities by creating one or more custom entities to store information that's unique to your organization.
 For more information, see [How to create a custom entity](data-platform-create-entity.md).

+> > [!NOTE]
-> **Note:** If possible, use standard entities (with custom fields added, if required).
+> If possible, use standard entities (with custom fields added, if required).
 This will ensure that you can benefit from new features or apps that leverage these entities in the future.
 >
 >